-Health Reimbursement Accounts have been a popular type of medical reimbursement plan used by employers to control healthcare costs.
+Health Reimbursement Accounts, or health reimbursement arrangements (HRAs), have been a popular type of medical reimbursement plan used by employers to control healthcare costs.
 The Affordable Care Act (“Obamacare”), however, changed the rules for health plans including Health Reimbursement Accounts (HRAs).

 Are HRAs still available under Obamacare?
 Obamacare hasn't completely killed HRAs, but there are new rules HRAs need to follow.
 This article summarizes how HRAs can and cannot be used today.

 Background on HRAs and Obamacare

 Before we get into the availability HRAs today, it is important to understand how Obamacare impacts the history of HRAs.
 Here’s a brief summary.

 In 2010 when Obamacare passed one of the big questions was how HRAs would be impacted by the new regulations to group health plans.

 In 2013, the Department of Labor announced that stand-alone HRAs (with more than 2 participants) would need to comply with annual limit regulations (PHS Act 2711).
 As such, the availability of stand-alone HRAs after 2014 was limited for most companies.

 These new Obamacare reforms are commonly referred to as the "Market Reforms."
 Employers using HRAs that do not comply with the Market Reforms may face a $100/day excise tax per applicable employee, starting July 1, 2015.

 Given the current Obamacare rules, there are four main ways employers can use HRAs today: